 They’re round like a full moon and a symbol of reunion and happiness.

 Mooncakes are essentially a nice-tasting bakery treat.
-The taste is similar to a fruit-based biscuit – sweet but not overly sweet.
+The taste is similar to a fruit-based biscuit, and some can be quite sweet.

 The pastry shell is relatively firm, and the inside is dense.
 Red bean paste and fruit are popular fillings.

 Mooncakes are given, shared and eaten at Mid-Autumn Festival (Photo: Wee Keat Chin on Flickr).